Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

 2. **Running the Application**

    ### Frontend Only (Client-Side)
-   - Clone or download the project files
+   - Clone or download the  ject files
    - Open `contact/index.html` in your web browser
-   - No build process or server required - it's a client-side application
+   - No build  cess or server required - it's a client-side application

    ### With Local Server (Recommended)
-   - Start a local HTTP server in the project root directory:
+   - Start a local HTTP server in the  ject root directory:
      ```
      python -m http.server 8000
      ```